tsy0716/powerbi_coverpage/roster.md

 # Definition

-- Actual reflects worked hours in Kronos and Schedule reflects hours rostered in Kronos (“Schedule view”)
+- Actual Hrs: Worked hours in Kronos
-- Unscheduled hours are hours worked but not rostered; Unapproved hours are hours captured by time and attendance but outside approved bounds and subject to review
+- Scheduled Hrs: Hours rostered in Kronos
-- Worked hours: Represent the hours physically present at the site and which contribute directly and indirectly to the care of the residents at the site
+- **Worked hours**: Represent the hours physically present at the site and which contribute directly and indirectly to the care of the residents at the site
+- - **HrsType**
+  - **Not Worked**: Scheduled hours but not worked
+  - **Scheduled-Delta**: Worked scheduled hours but not equal to rostered hours
+  - **Scheduled-Equal**: Worked rostered hours with no variance
+  - **Unapproved**: Hours captured by time and attendance but outside approved bounds and subject to review
+  - **Unscheduled**: Hours worked but not scheduled

 # Date Quality and Limitations